mkbrechtel/hello-event-sourcing-with-postgres-triggers/README.md

 - `PetLost` - A pet goes missing
 - `PetFoundAgain` - A lost pet is found

+> In our little pet store, so cozy and bright,
+> We track all the moments, from morning till night.
+> But one special event you won't find in our code,
+> Is when pets cross that final, rainbow road.

+> For this is a happy example, you see,
+> Where pets live forever, as they should be.
+> No PetDied events in our database here,
+> Just joyful moments we hold so dear!

 Each event is stored in its own table that inherits from a base `events` table containing common fields like:

 - `id` (UUIDv7 for temporal ordering)